A Typical PCB Design Project

 Place parts and plot the placement (1:1 and 2:1)

-Check placement Hand-check netlist against schematic
+Check placement Hand-check netlist against schematic.
+(Best if we do this together)

 A. 1:1 - package sizes Make any corrections to decals

-B. 2:1 for best routing Route board; run CAM files (Gerber, NC Drill, ODB++, etc.)
+B. 2:1 for best routing Route board; run preliminary CAM files (Gerber, NC Drill, ODB++, etc.)

 Check CAM files